adrianagiongo/RhizoWheat-RB1/scripts/readme.md

 - whole dataset
 - only results from DESeq2

+### 16. ASVs to FASTA (for Xanthobacteraceae)
+Xanthobacteraceae is an interesting family that appeared in DESeq2.
+Sequences from 46 ASVs belonging to this family were extracted using the script ASVs_Fasta_Xanthobacteraceae_jki_seq5.R and used to construct a phylogenetic tree.

 ### References
 Callahan B, McMurdie P, Rosen M et al. (2016) DADA2: High-resolution sample inference from Illumina amplicon data.
 Nat.
 Met.
 13:581–583.
 [DOI](http://10.1101/024034)